-COVID-19: Support for the sport and physical activity workforce
+COVID-19: Support for clubs and the sport and physical activity workforce

 During these unprecedented times we wish to try to support our Somerset physical activity and sport workforce as much as possible.
 We know that while this is hitting everyone hard those people who earn income through the delivery of direct coaching, instructing, training etc. in physical activity and sport either as individuals or as small businesses will struggle during this time.
 This page is to try and keep you up to date with the things that we hear and see around support for you, what bigger strategic bodies are saying such as Sport England, UK Active and the Youth Sport Trust and / or any local information we get.
 We will also post any free webinars and / or training.
 This page will evolve but please do feel free to let us know things you think would be useful for yourself and others, contact Workforce Lead Laura Carter.